francawinter/articles/react-2/react-2.md

   <p>A paragaph</p>
 </Post>
 ```
-*This looks so much better!*
+*This looks so much better!
+It feels like writing HTML with superpowers!* ✨

 You created your own component `<Post>` and filled it with JSX tags.
-You can insert some of your own custom components as well!
+You can insert custom React components as well!

 ![alt text](./assets/react-children-02.png)